getyoti/yoti-python-sdk/README.md

 ### Running Locally

-Both example applications utilise the env variables described in [Configuration](#configuration), make sure they are accessible.
+1. Both example applications utilise the env variables described in [Configuration](#configuration), make sure they are accessible.
+1. Ensure pip is up to date: `easy_install --upgrade pip`
+1. Ensure setuptools and wheel are up to date: `python -m pip install --upgrade setuptools wheel`

 #### Flask